-Melrose Plantation is an antebellum historic house museum located in Natchitoches Parish Louisiana.
+Melrose Plantation is an Antebellum historic house museum located in Natchitoches Parish, Louisiana.

-Realize the impact of the American Civil War and reconstruction on Cane River and the survival of a southern plantation along with the establishment of the Melrose freedman school by Fanny Hertzog.
+Come realize the impact of the American Civil War and reconstruction on Cane River and the survival of a southern plantation along with the establishment of the Melrose freedman school by Fanny Hertzog.

-Melrose Plantation is a historic site of the
+Melrose Plantation is a Historic Site of the

-Association for the Preservation of Historic Natchitoches
+Association for the Preservation of Historic Natchitoches (APHN)